•

 Reviewers should give objective, detailed, and clear comments to assist the editors in making a decision of the submissions.

-The journal operates a double-blind review process, reviewers are not supposed to get information about the authors.
+BCAS operates a double-blind review process, reviewers are not supposed to get information about the authors.

 Reviewers must not share and disclose the manuscripts with anyone else, except the editors.